prasenjitdey800/Machine-Learning-Examples/Introduction.md

   - At least one plot to visualize the results.
   - Elbow method for choosing optimum number of clusters.
   - At least one metric for the evaluation of the quality of obtained clusters.
+- Demonstrate PCA for dimensionality reduction for image data with :
+  - Demonstrate application of the reduced data for visualization.
+  - Demonstrate the process using number of components and percentage of variance as criteria for obtaining the reduced dataset.

+  (More Will Be Added Soon)

+ > Aaqib Ahmad